icshwi/e3training/workbook/chapter5.md

 5. `git status`

-...Can you see the difference?
+Can you see the difference?

 6. `git remote -v`

-...Please go `iocStats` path, and run the command to check where your source code repository.
+Please go `iocStats` path, and run the command to check where your source code repository.

 ```
 $ cd iocStats
 $ git remote -v
 ```

-...Please go `iocStats-dev` path, and run the command to check where your source code repository.
+Please go `iocStats-dev` path, and run the command to check where your source code repository.
 ```
 $ cd iocStats-dev
 $ git remote -v